vishvAsa/devaH/meta/myth.md

 ### Implications
 - The nature of myths easily implies non-absoluteness/ non-literalness of texts (../More in the [bases/books page](../../bases/books/non-absoluteness/)).
-- Divergence from abrahamisms, which are more "history" centric.

 ## Benefits
 - These stories intend to teach us other things, such as